irgroup-classrooms/individual-assignments-Nadja890/assignments/02/linuxjourney.md

 Quiz
 What command is use to make a directory?=  mkdir Exercises
-Make a couple of directories and move some files into that directory.=$ mkdir Farben,$ mkdir books paintings,
+Make a couple of directories and move some files into that directory.=$ mkdir Farben,$ mkdir books paintings,$ mv /c/Users/nadja/OneDrive/Dokumente/textfile.txt /c/Git\ hub/Farben